 Birthplace: Cincinnati, Ohio

 College: Wright State University

-Joe Smith, relief pitcher for the Toronto Blue Jays, was a top player at Wright State University.
+Joe Smith, relief pitcher for the Houston Astros, was a top player at Wright State University.
 In 2006, he was named the Horizon League Pitcher of the Year, Wright State University MVP, and the university's Most Valuable Male Athlete.
 In his last two years at the university, he was the baseball team's closer.

 Smith was first drafted by the New York Mets in 2006.
 He pitched in the minor leagues for just one year (2006) before being added to the Mets' bullpen in 2007.
 In 54 games that year, he pitched 44.1 innings and he had a 3.45 ERA.
 The following year, he pitched in a career high 82 games and he had a 6-3 record, 52 strikeouts to 31 walks, and a 3.55 ERA in 63.1 innings.